 On May 28-29 in Brussels, join the community working against disinformation: case studies, civil society initiatives and tools will be presented.
 Pre-registrations for EU Disinfolab conference are open.
 Take a look at the agenda.

-Facebook attracting angry audience
+Facebook attracts an angry audience

 A new report of NewsWhip shows the effects of the new algorithms of Facebook.
 Findings reveal that “Angry” is the top reaction when it comes to politics content and generally, the engagement is much higher than in 2018.
 On the algorithm matter, Facebook algorithm personalisation has been discussed during DisinfoLab webinar with Facebook Tracking Exposed.
 A summary will soon be available on our website.